 Your credit may be checked at other times as well, such as rental applications and certain job interviews.
 For some people, such as retired folks, FICO score should not be an issue.
 Keeping it low could mean missed rewards, but this philosophy is certainly not for everyone.

 On top of this, some credit card companies cheat by reporting inaccurate (or perhaps “differently accurate”) numbers to the reporting agencies.
 This is deceptive — and ugly, as I’ll write in Part 3.
 You can check your credit report free three times each year through annualcreditreport.com and MyFICO allows you to purchase your credit score.
 (I believe all access to one’s own information should always be free, but life in a capitalist society dictates otherwise.)

 Late fees, interest fees, and annual fees are credit card companies’ bread and butter.
 They will do whatever they can to get people to pay them.
 Many already do, but those who don’t are targeted with more tricks.

 Most credit cards offer a grace period.
 When your bill arrives, you are not charged any interest until the bill is due, which is usually 25 or 30 days after the statement date.
-My rewards card started with a 30 day grace period.
-Most likely due to my consistent on-time payments, CitiBank decided to shorten my grace period to 20 days with little or no notice.
+My rewards card started with a 30-day grace period.
+Most likely due to my consistent on-time payments, one issuer decided to shorten my grace period to 20 days with little or no notice.
 If I had been using automatic scheduled payments and did not notice the change, my payments would have been late, and I would have been charged a late fee plus interest.

 The last time I missed a credit card payment was many years ago.
 I had taken advantage of a store “0% for six months” offer in order to purchase a piece of technology I needed in order to do some side business work.
 Well, they didn’t send a statement one month and my disorganized self at the time did not make the payment.
 I received the next statement which included a late fee as well as back interest for every payment made so far.
 It was a shady switch, but it was my fault for missing the payment.